TheMagicWorlds/MagicWorlds/.github/README.md

 # 📁 .github (`.github`)

-The `.github` directory contains configuration files for GitHub-specific features that help manage and streamline the development of **Magic World**.
+The `.github` directory contains configuration files for GitHub-specific features that help manage and streamline the development of **Magic Worlds**.

 ## 📂 Folder Structure
 ```